"Why are you running away?"

 - Scanty and Kneesocks, the demon sisters from Panty & Stocking with Garterbelt.

-- The merpeople in One Piece qualify.
+- The merpeople.
 The mermen (male) both have the tail of fishes and fish features on their upper bodies such as gills, spines and pointy teeth.
 The mermaids (female) all have the upper bodies of regular humans and are almost always dead-sexy.

 - Well except for one prominent subversion, Kokoro.
 She was sexy too in her youth, though.

 - Monet from Punk Hazard is a harpy and easy on the eyes.
 Until she goes into her monster form thanks to the Snow Snow Fruit